-The extra information that surrounds research data, allows people to find, access and ultimately reuse data.
+The extra information that surrounds research data allows people to find, access and ultimately reuse data.
 Metadata standards provide specific data fields or elements to be used in describing data for a particular use.
 Some research fields have predefined metadata standards.
-Metadata will include clear labelling of data type, versions, and dates to ensure the data is understood and contextualized for future reuse.
+Metadata will include clear labelling of data type, versions, and dates to ensure the data is understood and contextualised for future reuse.
 With respect to metadata standards, FAIRsharing.org is a useful database of different standards and how they relate to the final intended repositories and some publishers.
 For example, GEO repository has specific metadata requirements which are provided in a template prior to data upload (GEO repository metadata requirements).
 Being aware of such requirements from the initiation of a project ensures a smooth workflow within the final stages of data sharing.
-The Digital Curation Centre (DCC) recommend several standards for metadata schemata dependent on final intended repository upload recommended metadata standards.
+The Digital Curation Centre (DCC) recommend several standards for metadata schemata dependent on final intended repository (recommended metadata standards).

-Metadata associated with the data generated during the PD-MitoQUANT project will be embedded through the use of the PDMQ identifier, indicating the cell/tissue type, the nucleic acid extracted etc. Inclusion of the standard operating procedure (SOPs) followed for DNA and RNA extraction from samples and the SOP for sample processing during sequencing will be included.
-Metadata for 'omics datasets will be collected using the ISA Framework ISA (Investigation, Study, Assay) Framework.
-For derived data, the processing steps, software (code, parameters, version), OS environment, referenced dataset will be documented either on internal servers and/or in the PD-MitoQUANT Sharepoint data sharing platform.
+Metadata associated with the data generated during the PD-MitoQUANT project will be embedded through the use of the PDMQ identifier, indicating the cell/tissue type, the nucleic acid extracted etc. Inclusion of the standard operating procedure (SOPs) for data collection and sample processing and analysis will be included.
+Metadata for 'omics datasets will be collected using the ISA Framework (Investigation, Study, Assay).
+For derived data, the processing steps, software (code, parameters, version), OS environment, referenced dataset will be documented either on internal servers and/or in the PD-MitoQUANT Sharepoint or RCSI data sharing and storage platform.
 With respect to digitally captured images of immunohistochemistry (IHC), immune markers will be indicated on each captured image; and for IHC data held in raw TIFF files, images will also record the microscope settings at the time of capture.
 All relevant metadata surrounding protocols will be recorded in publications, including supplementary methods.

 For in vivo experiments "standard" metadata should include mouse strain, model used, timing of injections, routes of injection, method of tissue collection, concentration of any injected agents (and the supplier/catalogue number, if commercially available) and animal monitoring (in all cases).
-The aforementioned (meta)data will be collected in text format and reported within, or as supplementary material to, any published data from the PD-MitoQUANT project.
-In subsequent updates of the DMSP, additional information on metadata will be added.
+The aforementioned metadata will be collected in text format and reported within, or as supplementary to, published data from the PD-MitoQUANT project.
+Metadata will also be recorded on a shared Excel Spreadsheet (located in the PD-MitoQUANT Sharepoint platform) and updated by partners as data is generated.
+This file will serve as a data inventory and along with experiment details, will include the file size, location and a named contact involved in data collection.